Illumina/canvas/README.md

 - CentOS 5, 6 (Mono 3.10.0, Mono 4.0.2)
 - Ubuntu 14.04 (Mono 4.0.2)

-Other Linux distributions and other recent Mono versions are likely to work as well but have not been explicitly tested
+Other Linux distributions and other recent Mono versions are likely to work as well but have not been explicitly tested.

 #### Windows
 Canvas is known to run on Windows 7 or Windows 8 systems using .NET 4.5.1